jameslzhu/jameslzhu.github.io/blog/Welcome file.md

 # Learning

-I've been trying to answer a question for the last three years:
+I've been trying to answer a single question for years:
 How do I learn *effectively*?

+I've never doubted my ability: I've

 This is the question that's